CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ]
 ```

 - Note that if your clothing mod adds additional flags to an item with apply_flags, they will **not** be displayed in the item's description.
 You should indicate what your mod does with a description in `data/json/flags.json`.
 See existing clothing mods for examples.
 - Be careful changing flags that have mechanical effects.
 Use suppress_flags to remove flags that would cause conflicts.
 Examples:
-	   - if your mod adds SUPER_FANCY, make it suppress FANCY so you don't create a stacking FANCY morale bonus.
+  - if your mod adds SUPER_FANCY, make it suppress FANCY so you don't create a conflicting FANCY morale bonus.
   - if your mod changes the clothing layer of an item, be sure to suppress the other clothing layer flags.

 # Scenarios